DeLuxe-1337/ChronLang/README.md

 - **Dynamically Typed**
 - **Natively Compiled**
-- **Manual Memory Management** // Kind of, most of the garbage is handled automatically by the compiler... stuff like tables or variables will require manual management
+- **Manual Memory Management** // Most of the garbage is handled automatically by the compiler... stuff like tables or variables will require manual management

 ## Documentation